Netflix/dgs/docs/getting-started.md

 The DGS and Spring-GraphQL teams are super excited to introduce deep integration between the DGS framework and Spring-GraphQL.
 This will bring the community together, and we can continue building the best possible GraphQL framework for Spring Boot in the future.
 For the time being, we will offer 2 flavors of the DGS Framework - one with the vanilla version, and a version that integrates with spring-graphql via different starters.
-There are no breaking changes to users as the changes are mostly internal to the framework.
+There are no breaking changes to users as the changes are mostly internal to the framework and the spring-graphql integration should be a drop-in replacement for the existing framework.
+For this reason, we encourage new and existing DGSs to use our spring-graphql starter as much as possible, as this will be the default offering in the future.
 You can read more about the motivation behind integrating with spring-graphql and the details of the integration [here](spring-graphql-integration.md).
-We encourage new and existing DGSs to use our spring-graphql starter as much as possible, as this will be the default offering in the future.

-## Adding the DGS Framework with Spring GraphQL
+## Adding the DGS Framework dependency with Spring GraphQL
 Add the platform dependencies to your Gradle or Maven configuration.
 The `com.netflix.graphql.dgs:graphql-dgs-platform-dependencies` dependency is a [platform/BOM dependency](https://netflix.github.io/dgs/advanced/platform-bom/), which aligns the versions of the individual modules and transitive dependencies of the framework.
 The `com.netflix.graphql.dgs:graphql-dgs-spring-graphql-starter` is a Spring Boot starter that includes everything you need to get started building a DGS that uses Spring GraphQL.